 - strep throat

-Some medications, and allergic reactions to medications, can cause the lymph nodes to swell.
-While rare, anti-seizure and antimalarial drugs can cause lymph nodes to swell.
+Some medications and allergic reactions to medications can cause the lymph nodes to swell.
+Anti-seizure and antimalarial drugs can also cause lymph nodes to swell.

-Sexually transmitted infections, such as syphilis, can cause the lymph nodes in the groin area to swell.
+Sexually transmitted infections, such as syphilis or gonorrhea, can cause the lymph nodes in the groin area to swell.

-A swollen lymph node gland can range from the size of the pea to the size of an egg.
+A swollen lymph node can be as small as the size of a pea and as large as the size of a cherry.

-The swollen lymph nodes may be painful to the touch or when making certain movements.
+Swollen lymph nodes can be painful to the touch, or they can hurt when you make certain movements.

-Swollen lymph nodes under the jaw or on either side of the neck may hurt when you turn your head in a certain way or when you are chewing food.
-They can often be felt simply by running your hand over your neck just below the jawline.
+Swollen lymph nodes under the jaw or on either side of the neck may hurt when you turn your head in a certain way or when you’re chewing food.
+They can often be felt simply by running your hand over your neck just below your jawline.
 They may be tender.

 Swollen lymph nodes in the groin may cause pain when walking or bending.

 Other symptoms that may be present along with swollen lymph nodes are:

 If you experience any of these symptoms, or if you have painful swollen lymph nodes and no other symptoms, consult your doctor.
 Lymph nodes that are swollen but not tender can be signs of a serious problem, such as cancer.